Ethiopian civil conflict (2018–present): Southern Nations, Nationalities, and Peoples' Region

+The Sidama zone split from the Southern Nations, Nationalities, and Peoples' Region (SNNPR) to become the Sidama region after the 2019 Sidama Region referendum.
+The South West Ethiopia Peoples' Region became its own region, splitting off from SNNPR following the 2021 South West Region referendum.
+After the South Ethiopia Regional State was formed following the 2023 South Ethiopia Region referendum, the remaining area of SNNPR became the Central Ethiopia Regional State.

 Bench Maji Zone

 In the Guraferda woreda of the Bench Maji Zone in the SNNPR in October 2020, about 30 people were killed by an unidentified armed group.
 The victims were said to have been Amhara.

 Gedeo Zone

 In 2018, clashes began between the Gedeo Zone in the Southern Nations, Nationalities, and Peoples' Region (SNNPR), made up of mostly Gedeo people, and the Guji Zone in the Oromia region, made up of mostly Guji Oromos.
 The clashes led to about 800,000 mostly ethnic Gedeos fleeing their homes.
 This was a higher number of people and over a shorter period of time than occurred at the height of the more publicized Rohingya crisis in Myanmar the year before.
 The government pressured the refugees to return to their homes even though they fear for their lives, often by denying refugees access to humanitarian aid.

 Konso Zone

 Amaro-Guji

 The Segen Area Peoples' Zone, formerly a zone in the SNNPR, split in 2018 to form the Konso Zone, inhabited mostly by Konso people, as well as the Burji special woreda, Dirashe special woreda and Amaro special woreda and there has been intermittent violence since then.
 Violence in the latter half of 2020 attributed to Oromo and Konso communities killed dozens of civilians and displaced at least 90,000 people.